imixs/imixs-saga/README.md

 ### Create a new Process Instance

-To create a new process instance you can POST a JSON Object to the Imixs-Microservice Rest API:
+To create a new process instance you can POST a XML or an JSON Object to the Imixs-Microservice Rest API:

     POST = http://localhost:8080/api/workflow/workitem